Summer 2017 UW Germanics Newsletter

 Grunge No More!
 Spring in Vienna students dazzle on the red carpet before attending a concert at the Musikverein.
 Our students received travel stipends from the Max Kade Foundation that made their time in Vienna much more enjoyable.
 Thank you to the Max Kade Foundation for its gracious support!

 Isaiah Back-Gaal, Major: Comparative History of Ideas, Prospective Major: German "I have always been interested in learning languages.
 Learning a language pushes you outside of your comfort zone and grants you access to entirely new worlds.
 I initially started learning German out of curiosity and with trepidation, and have since fallen in love.
-I love the playfulness of German and the freedom with which I can experiment with the language.
-I love getting to read stories… Read more
+I love the playfulness of German and the freedom with… Read more

 For their Theater Project in German 351: Vienna 1900, students wrote and performed a 'lost scene' from Schnitzler's Reigen, or presented a creative interpretation of Anatol.
 Students were asked to draw on the themes and style of the plays and their knowledge of the social context of Vienna to demonstrate their insight into issues of sexuality and gender roles during this era.